Boat loans for older boats vs. new boats

 - New and used boat loans are available from banks, credit unions, online lenders and some boat sellers.

 Deciding to buy an older used boat versus a new one often comes down to the price tag, available boat loan options and how often you plan to use it.
-Financing a boat at a marine dealership for year-round use is very different from getting a loan to buy a used boat from a private owner for weekend fishing trips.
+Financing a boat at a marine dealership for year-round use is very different from getting a personal loan to buy a used boat from a private owner for weekend fishing trips.

 Lenders typically offer longer terms and lower rates for new boats, while you may need to pay a higher rate for a boat with some wear and tear.
 Like any type of loan, your credit and finances have a significant impact on the boat loan rates and terms you qualify for.